sarahsair25/Python-Voice-Assistant-Hands-Free-App-Launcher/README.md

 Cross-platform support (macOS / Linux)

 ⭐ If you like this project, give it a star — it helps a lot!

-⭐ If you like this project, give it a star — it helps a lot!